 The catchment of the River Ray is predominantly rural.
 From its headwaters near Quainton, the Ray flows slowly south-west to its confluence with the River Cherwell at Islip.
-Judith Hartley is the Catchment Officer for the Ray, Windrush and Cherwell.
+The River Ray catchment is hosted by the Berks, Bucks & Oxon Wildlife Trust (BBOWT), with the support of the Environment Agency and The Rivers Trust.
+Kate Prudden is the catchment Project Officer for the Ray, Windrush and Cherwell.

 The Ray is of particular significance as, despite heavy modifications to its channel, its floodplain includes areas of nationally rare species-rich meadow (including several SSSIs).
 BBOWT now manages a number of these sites, including Meadow Farm, a site of historical importance with medieval ridge-and-furrow farming techniques still visible today.
 BBOWT’s wider vision is to connect its nature reserves and the wider River Ray landscape through its Upper River Ray Floodplain Living Landscape project.